AAB007209/Crio-NEM/README.md

 - (Session 4): Adding Middleware (Very Important).

 ## Session 5
-- Interacting with Data from Database (MongoDB) using Mongoose library.
+- Interacting with Data in Database (MongoDB).

-## Session 6 (Crud Operations)
+- Learnt about various commands to interact with MongoDB using its shell mongosh.
+- Created all the Necessary basic structures to interact with MongoDB (Schema and Models).
 - Creating a new Blog entry into the Database (Create).

+## Session 6 (CRUD Operations)
 - Reading all the Blogs + Reading particular Blog by its Id (Read).
 - Updating the Blog with its Id.
 - Deleting the Blog from its Id.